-- a conduct in line with compliance with legal and regulatory requirements and other external or internal regulations; - the identification and avoidance of compliance risks, and thus of respective consequences, above all potential impacts on Swiss Life's reputation; - a prudent over-all management at all times by defining the necessary compliance standards and respective processes for all areas of the Company, supporting both employees and management in the implementation and enforcement thereof.
+- a conduct in line with compliance with legal and regulatory requirements and other external or internal regulations; - the identification and avoidance of compliance risks, and thus of respective consequences, above all potential impacts on Swiss Life's reputation; - a prudent overall management at all times by defining the necessary compliance standards for all areas of the Company, supporting both employees and management in the implementation and enforcement thereof.
 Moreover, the role of the local Compliance function is prescribed to encompass the local regulatory requirements of Solvency II.